Omkardivate/IET_pentagon/README.md

 # IET_pentagon
 SDM repository
-Welcome to Iet CDAC,Pune
+Welcome to Iet CDAC,Pune <br>
-Hi
+Hi,
 This is kranti!

-⋅⋅*This is aditya!
+This is aditya!

 This is Sujit